chenqiguo/GAN_replication/README.md

 After training, one can use ```sample.py``` to produce additional samples and interpolations, test with different truncation values, batch sizes, number of standing stat accumulations, etc.

+By default, everything is saved to weights/samples/logs/data folders.

+# 1.3 An Important Note on Inception Metrics

+This repo uses the PyTorch in-built inception network to calculate IS and FID.
+These scores are different from the scores you would get using the official TF inception code, and are only for monitoring purposes!
+Run sample.py on your model, with the --sample_npz argument, then run inception_tf13 to calculate the actual TensorFlow IS.
+Note that you will need to have TensorFlow 1.3 or earlier installed, as TF1.4+ breaks the original IS code.